 [Our uCrop library]

-You can check out more Yalantis libraries on GitHub.
+You can check out more popular Android libraries made by Yalantis on GitHub.

 As you can see, there are plenty of android app development frameworks and libraries that can help you develop apps much faster and cheaper than you probably thought.
 We’ve told you about some of the best frameworks for Android app development.
 So what are you waiting for?
 The Android market with its vast potential awaits!